openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 #### Creating a TLS-protected StatefulSet

-**Note:** This only ensures that the communication happens between members of the StatefulSet, it does not provide individual identity.
+**Note:** This only ensures that the communication is made to a member of the StatefulSet, it does not provide individual identity.

 - The user creates/annotates a headless service with